JessePeplinski/phaser-2d-solid-snake/documentation/prompts.md

 Can you move the following into the debug menu:
 1. The drawn paths should be moved into the debug.
 2. The small circle that diplays above the AI can be removed in both debug and non-debug mode.

+# Question
+My AI pathing behavior is not working very well when there are more than one AI introduced.
+They seem to jump around to each others paths and patterns.

+Can you update the pathfinding so that when the AI spawns, they remain on the path that they originally started on?